 Step 1: Define Your Pipeline Architecture

 Before writing any code, map out the data flow.
 List every AI model or service your pipeline needs, identify what each expects as input and returns as output, and draw the connections between them.
+Wireflow represents pipelines as directed graphs with nodes and edges.
+Each workflow supports up to 100 nodes and 500 edges, with node categories including model, input, utility, output, and logic.
 Common pipeline shapes include:

 - Linear chains: Input goes to Model A, output goes to Model B, and so on